pubnub/pubnub-mcp-server/resources/sdk_docs/dart_objects.md

 ### Remove channel members

-Removes members from a channel.
+Remove users from a channel.

 #### Method(s)